Licensed Mental Health Counselor, LMHC

-Sessions with Brie can take place at her office in Beacon Hill, in the community, or virtually.
-She offers regular sessions and 90+ min intensives that meet your needs.
-Learn more about Brie's work at www.brieshelly.com.
+Consultations and ongoing sessions can take place at my office in Beacon Hill or virtually.
+I offer regular weekly sessions and 90+ min intensives that are customized to meet your needs.
+Please visit my website at www.brieshelly.com to learn more!

 Eating disorders – Including anorexia, bulimia, binge eating, purging; not wanting to give up the eating disorder; feeling lonely but struggling to eat with friends